Things to do in Chelsea London

 Royal Albert Hall

-Kensington Gardens used to be a private park which is now public.
+Kensington Gardens used to be a private park that is now public.
 Home to Kensington Palace and the Diana Princess of Wales Playground and memorial and many other attractions.

 Chelsea Farmers Market

 The misnomer is confusing, being more a collection of shops and restaurants than an actual farmers market; yet it proves to be one of the more peaceful locations along the otherwise bustling Kings Road.
 A sunny day is really the only time to go, with the restaurants being exclusively outdoors.
 While the prices of the gardening, organic and second-hand bookshops hardly represent a bargain they nevertheless undeniably add to the market’s aesthetic charm.